zakcali/open-router/README.md

 - [OpenAI Python SDK](https://github.com/openai/openai-python) for the client abstraction
 - [Gradio](https://github.com/gradio-app/gradio) for the UI framework

-# 👁️ Grok Image & Text Analyzer (via OpenRouter)
+# 👁️ Multimodal Image & Text Analyzer (via OpenRouter)

 A simple Gradio web app that lets you:
 - Ask questions with plain text (chat)
 - Upload an image and ask questions about it (vision)
-- Get answers from the Grok model served through OpenRouter
+- Select among multiple vision-capable models from a dropdown

-This project uses the official `openai` Python SDK pointing at the OpenRouter API.
+- Get answers via the OpenRouter API using the official `openai` Python SDK (pointed at OpenRouter)

 Repository: [zakcali/open-router](https://github.com/zakcali/open-router)
 Entry point: `openrouter-image-analysis.py`